kslazykv/task/README.md

 <br>

+## Demo

 Now you should be able to see the following layout:

 <img width=100% align="center" src="public\demo\cards3.jpg" title="cards3"/>

-If you go to src/data/data.json, you can modify the elements:
+If you go to "src/data/data.json", you can modify it in the way that...

-For example to have 2 elements:
+...
+2 cards are displayed:
 <img width=100% align="center" src="public\demo\cards2.jpg" title="cards3"/>

-Or 5 elements:
+or 5 cards are displayed:
 <img width=100% align="center" src="public\demo\cards5.jpg" title="cards3"/>

+or to any other configuration.